1.1 Reach level 2 for at least one other performance indicator in the program.

 4.7 Complete a project within the last five (5) years that provides public access to shorelines.

-4.9 Convert at least 50% of the participant’s fleet of road vehicles to more environmentally friendly technologies (high-renewable-content fuels, hybrids, etc.).
+4.9 Convert at least 50% of the participant’s fleet of road vehicles to more environmentally friendly technologies (high-renewable-content fuels, hybrids, or electric).

 Note: High-renewable-content fuels must contain more than 5% renewable content.